nncarlson/petaca/modules/co_td_matrix_type/README.md

 ## Status
 This is a work-in-progress.
-* It currently works with the NAG 7.1 compiler;
+* It currently works with NAG 7.1, gfortran 12.1 with opencoarray 2.1, and
-* It is not working with either the Intel ifort or gfortran/opencoarray compilers; the linear solver generates grossly incorrect results.
+  Intel oneAPI classic ifort and the new LLVM-based ifx.
+* As found with other coarray programs.
+The NAG and gfortran compiled test runs the fastest (~0.01 sec) while with both ifort and ifx it is horribly slow (~7 sec).
 * Except for extremely large systems (> 1M), increasing the number of images actually increases the runtime rather than decreasing it.

 ## Compiling and Testing